 July 16, 2020

-Probably not all Etsy sellers know that they might be responsible for VAT compliance of their sales made on the Etsy platform.
-When goods are sold by Etsy itself, Etsy automatically collects and remits VAT on the items that customers purchase at checkout.
-However, sellers need to collect and remit VAT on the items that they sell through Etsy and it is their responsibility to include the applicable VAT in their final price lists on Etsy.
-If buyers and sellers are located in different countries, Etsy informs buyers about the potential customs duties and import taxes on such cross-border sales.
+Not all Etsy sellers know that they might be responsible for the Etsy VAT compliance of their sales made on the platform.
+When collecting seller fees, Etsy automatically charges and remits Etsy fees VAT at checkout.
+However, sellers need to collect VAT on Etsy sales on their sold items.
+It is their responsibility to include the applicable VAT amount in their listings on Etsy so that their customers could evaluate the final Etsy VAT included prices.

-For example, as of July 1 2018, while selling to Australian buyers from overseas, Etsy will collect a 10% GST on orders if each of the following applies:
+As of July 1 2018, while selling to Australian buyers from overseas, Etsy collects a 10% GST on orders if each of the following applies:

-GST is not applicable if both buyers and sellers are located in Australia or the transaction amount is more than AUD 1000.
+GST is not applicable if both the buyer and the seller are located in Australia or the transaction amount is more than AUD 1000.

 As of December 1 2019, Etsy customers in New Zealand are subject to 15% GST on their orders if sellers are located outside New Zealand and if the package is shipped to a customer in New Zealand.
 However, GST is not applicable if both buyers and sellers are located in New Zealand.
 Furthermore, sellers must include Etsy’s Inland Revenue Department (IRD) number 122-669-181 and an indication that GST was applied on the outside of their packages and customs slip.